jupidity/pr2-perception-pick-and-place/README.md

 ![alt text][image10]

-The model performed relatively well, achieving perfect object classification in world 1 and 3, 80% correct classification is world 2, and able to be executed in real time.
+The model performed relatively well, achieving perfect object classification in world 1 and 3, 80% correct classification is world 2, and able to be executed in real time at about 3fps.